 This project is based on the publication 'Psychological conditions and precursors of successful integration processes' by Prof. Dr. Haci-Halil Uslucan and was developed in cooperation with the integration council of the city of Cologne.

-Focusing on the topic of prejudices, their emergence and their psychological impact, I designed a concept for a campaign, consisting of posters and illustrative infographics.
+Focusing on the topic of prejudices, their emergence and their psychological impact, I designed a concept for a campaign, consisting of posters and series of illustrations.

 Supervision: Prof. Ben Santo

 The core statement that I was able to form from the publication, was, that prejudices divide our society into categories.
 They label.

 Under this core, there are three scientific statements on which I wanted to focus my concept on.